gambit-labs/challenge/README.md

 ## Presenting your solution

-Provide your solution as a Git repository, e-mail me the link to your private repo.
+Provide your solution as a *private* Git repository, then share your private repo with our GitHub account `ateaimf` (https://github.com/ateaimf).

 We appreciate if you can host your solution somewhere in the cloud or VPS so we can see an actual demo of it, rather than just looking at code.